-As you begin your study of ecology and botany, aim for concept-learning.
+As you begin your study of botany, aim for concept-learning.
 This "literacy ladder" can be a useful model.
 Your objective should be to recognize that, in instances where your literacy is at this nominal literacy level (i.e. "recognition" and no higher), you must strive to move to higher levels.
 This Guide is also a proven time-saver if you will use it to prepare for lecture-discussions and for post-lecture study and review.
 If you are at nominal literacy levels, you must focus on moving from recognition and definition of terms to construction of "appropriate meaning" within your conceptual framework.
 To make it work, follow two suggestions on the next page:

-Organize a "Botany and Ecology Journal" as described in your Syllabus, page 4.
+Organize a "Botany Journal" as described in on page 1 above.

 Approach Each Assignment Logically as directed.
-Each study assignment is intended to help you establish your "jump-on point" from where you are familiar and help you "move yourself along" to higher literacy levels as illustrated with "PHOTOSYNTHESIS."
+Each study assignment is intended to help you establish your "jump-on point" from where you are familiar and help you "move yourself along" to higher literacy levels as illustrated with "PHOTOSYNTHESIS" in the Literacy Table above.
 This is a sequence of SURVEY -> INQUIRY -> READING -> DEFINITION -> EXAMPLES -> CONCEPTUALIZE -> APPLY, and is modified from the SQ3R Method (Robinson, F.P.
 1961.
 Effective Study, Harper).
 We call it the "S-I-R D-E-C-A Method".
 Each study assignment has roughly the following format, and "SIR DECA" is integrated with each part:

-1. Identify Your Assignment: Your Syllabus, page 6, lists for each date the Study Assignment number (SA #) which you are to complete before coming to class on that day.
-Find that SA by number (e.g. SA #1) in your General Botany and Ecology Study Guide, and you will find a helpful introduction, the assigned READING, and instruction which will help you SURVEY the assignment:
+1. Identify Your Assignment: Your Syllabus, page 5, lists for each date the Study Assignment number (SA #) which you are to complete before coming to class on that day.
+Find that SA by number (e.g. SA #1) in your General Botany Study Guide, and you will find a helpful introduction, the assigned READING, and instruction which will help you SURVEY the assignment:

 SURVEY your assignment before "diving in."
 Read the introduction in the given Study Assignment which provides a recap and/or orientation.
-Your Molles Ecology text provides endof-chapter "Summary Concepts" which are excellent; whereas, your Stern Botany text opens each chapter with an "Overview" and "Learning Goals."
+Your Stern Botany text opens each chapter with an "Overview" and "Learning Goals;" whereas.
+Molles Ecology text provides endof-chapter "Summary Concepts" which are excellent.
 Here, you should determine your general level of biological literacy.

 2. Stir Up Your Mind: Molles' Ecology presents Concepts to highlight specific learning tasks.
+Most study assignments (SA's) provide Study Questions.
 You should now move into a questioning mode:

-INQUIRY -- Carefully read each Concept.
+INQUIRY -- Carefully read any text "concepts" and the SA.
 What questions come to mind that must be answered to understand each concept?
 Also, take time to read the STUDY or DISCUSSION QUESTIONS in your Study Guide.
 This approach will create "mental magnets" in your mind.